-Ecocel Insulation is a cellulose fibre material for use as a thermal insulation material mechanically blown into lofts, timber frame walls and sloped ceilings.
-The product is manufactured in accordance with BS 5803-3:1985 and IS EN 15101-1:2013, and is installed by trained and approved installers who are regulated by Ecocel Ltd. Ecocel Insulation is grey in colour and has an average installed density of 35kg/m for installation into lofts and 65kg/m for installation into timber frame walls and sloping ceilings.
+Ecocel Insulation is a cellulose fibre material for use as a thermal insulation material mechanically blown into lofts, timber frame walls, natural stone walls and sloped ceilings.
+The product is manufactured in accordance with BS 5803-3^[1] and IS EN 15101-1^[2], and is installed by trained and approved installers who are regulated by Ecocel Ltd. Ecocel Insulation is grey in colour and has an average installed density of 35 to 45kg/m3 for installation into lofts and 55 to 65kg/m3 for installation into timber frame walls, natural stone walls and sloping ceilings.